LoneBoco/RmlSolLua/README.md

 ## Coverage

 **RmlSolLua** contains all the **RmlUi 5.0** Lua bindings EXCEPT:
-- event callbacks in data sources
 - custom element instancing
+- datagrid sources and formatters

 **RmlSolLua** contains many extra Lua bindings not covered by **RmlUi 5.0**.
 There are too many to list, but they can be found in the bindings under `src/bind/*.cpp` below any `//--` comments.
 Any binding not covered by **RmlUi**'s base Lua bindings are kept separate to be easily identified.